Last Updated: March 28, 2026

 Conditioning & Spawning

 Condition your breeding pair with frequent feedings of live and frozen foods for two to three weeks before attempting to breed.
 The female will signal readiness by intensifying her yellow coloration and spending increasing time near her chosen cave.
-When ready, she’ll deposit 60 to 120 eggs on the ceiling of the cave, typically in a tightly packed cluster.
+When ready, she’ll deposit 60 to 120 eggs on the ceiling of the cave, in a tightly packed cluster.
 The eggs are small, reddish-brown, and adhesive.

 The female takes primary responsibility for guarding the eggs and will fan them to keep water flowing over the clutch.
-At this point, she may become extremely aggressive toward the male and any other fish in the tank.
-In smaller setups, you may need to remove the male to prevent him from being injured or killed by the brooding female.
+At this point, she will become extremely aggressive toward the male and any other fish in the tank.
+In smaller setups, you need to remove the male to prevent him from being injured or killed by the brooding female.

 Egg & Fry Care

-Eggs typically hatch in 2 to 3 days at breeding temperatures.
+Eggs hatch in 2 to 3 days at breeding temperatures.
 The wrigglers remain attached to the cave ceiling for another 4 to 5 days while they absorb their yolk sacs.
 Once they become free-swimming, the female will lead them around the tank in a tight school, fiercely protecting them from any perceived threats.
 First foods should be infusoria or commercially available liquid fry food, followed by freshly hatched baby brine shrimp (Artemia nauplii) once the fry are large enough to consume them.
 Growth is steady with proper feeding, and fry begin showing color at around 6 to 8 weeks.

 Common Health Issues